Babinski (Plantar) Reflex – What it Is & its Importance

 A properly administered Babinski test will reveal a “positive or negative Babinski sign.”
 A sign of a healthy baby is the big toe pointing up and the other toes flaring up.
 The Babinski reflex remains until the baby matures.

-The Babinski reflex is the indicator of the health of a normal cortical spinal tract.
+The Babinski reflex in infants is the indicator of the health of a normal cortical spinal tract.
 The corticospinal tract is the nerve channel that transmits information between the brain, limbs, and body.
 It is responsible for the motor control function of the body and limbs.

 When Does Babinski Reflex Stop?